Draeken/articles/dev/04BuildOurOwnUILibReact/design-system-engineering.md

 center has a greater gravity force. pick a free cell near center, then apply force

+Physics based consume too much resources, and can hardly be on server-side due to the high amount of state to compute, if we want all state to be determined with the first serving.
+Pre-determined spaces with permutations should be easier.

+## Placement based on growing axis
+Component could be placed appropriatly on a grid based on their growing axis.
+Place them with their minimal shape, then make them grow. group components by similar growth scheme and place them simultaneously.
+- both axis : center
+- vertical axis : left/right sides
+- horizontal axis : top/bottom sides

 ## Architecture
 grid size + components -> placement
 using css grid: use absolute size for fixed size components & flex unit (fr) for growing components.